johnnysan922/Memories/README.md

   - `body-parser` enables sending POST requests
   - `cors` enables cross origin requests
   - `express` as a framework for creating routing of application
-  - `mongoose` to create models for posts
+  - `mongoose` to create models for POST's
   - `nodemon` so we dont have to reset server after EVERY change